BETA PHOTO: Northwest aspect of the Sphinx, as seen from what ...

 Route is accessible from Dinwoody Glacier as well but the glacier is steeper and the bergschrund is much larger than what you encounter coming from Sphinx glacier.
 Guidebook makes it sound like a slightly harder route than the Sphinx glacier approach but the two are pretty different.
 We did not encounter any technical obstacles on Sphinx glacier, but did have some minor ones on Dinwoody.

-We did not feel we were equipped for the traverse (glacier was bone dry, we had no screws and of our four axes only two were technical), so we opted for an alternative on rock that went straight up to the ridge from the schrund.
+We did not feel we were equipped for the traverse (glacier was bone dry, we had no screws), so we opted for an alternative on rock that went straight up to the ridge from the schrund.
 It was straightforward to find a technically trivial route but the rock quality was poor, it was exposed the entire way and was rat infested.

 All in all, Dinwoody Glacier route was pretty fun, and if you can make the traverse to the saddle it's definitely the more interesting approach.
-Assuming you have a light rack and rope for the peak itself, also bring two ice tools and some screws to maximize chances of success.
+Assuming you have a light rack and rope for the peak itself, also bring two ice tools and some screws to maximize chances of success, particularly late in the season.

 September 20th, 2012